peterhinch/micropython-epaper/README.md

 the display (and temperature sensor) as normal.
 The ``Display`` object will use the hardware to turn the display on and off as necessary.

-Note that this option precludes the use of the flash memory since the entire panel is powered down except for the duration of display updates: normal operation with flash enabled has the flash memory mounted continuously which is obviously incompatible with power switching.
-However the LM75 is
-supported: ``Display.temperature`` powers up the LM75 for the duration of the reading.
+In this mode usage of the LM75 is supported: the ``Display.temperature`` property powers up the LM75 for the duration of the reading.
+Use of flash is also supported, but to take advantage of the hardware the flash is not permanently mounted as this would require the hardware to be powered up.
+Accordingly the device should be mounted using the ``Display`` class ``mountflash()`` method prior to use and unmounted using the ``umountflash()`` method.
+Power will be applied for the duration of the mount.

-To achieve minimum power consumption use the processor flash memory and avoid uisng an SD card: current consumption using ``pyb.standby`` with a suitable hardware switch should be about 30uA offering the potential of nearly a year of operation from a CR2032 button cell (depending on the frequency and duration of power up events).
+To achieve minimum power consumption use the processor flash memory for code storage rather than an SD card because this draws power even when the Pyboard is in standby.
+Current consumption using ``pyb.standby()`` with a suitable hardware switch should be about 30uA offering the potential of months of operation from a CR2032 button cell depending on the frequency and duration of power up events.
+Use of the panel's flash memory will add minimal power as the hardware powers off the entire panel in standby.

 # Legalities